 - If you’re early stage in your growth and not seeing much traffic, then you’ll want to begin by building an SEO strategy and identifying the high-value keywords that will attract your target buyers

-When we began working with HelloSign, their goal was simple: Scale inbound signups and trial activations.
-Here’s how we used content marketing to help them achieve this.
+When we began working with HelloSign, their north-star goal was simple: Scale inbound signups and trial activations.

 The solution is to create a framework that leverages top of the funnel content to generate not just traffic, but also links (domain and topical authority) that help these important pages rank over time.